-Blizzard Entertainment’s track record of back-to-back #1-selling games spans more than a decade, and with blockbuster hits such as World of Warcraft®, Warcraft® III: Reign of Chaos®, Diablo® II, and StarCraft®, the company has earned several consecutive Game of the Year awards.
-In addition, Blizzard Entertainment’s online-game service, Battle.net®, is one of the largest in the world, with millions of active users.
+Blizzard Entertainment’s track record of back-to-back #1-selling games spans more than a decade, including its most recent releases, World of Warcraft®: Warlords of Draenor™, Hearthstone®: Heroes of Warcraft™, Diablo® III: Reaper of Souls™, and StarCraft® II: Heart of the Swarm™.
+The company has also garnered broad critical acclaim, achieving multiple Game of the Year awards across each of its blockbuster franchises.
+In addition, Blizzard Entertainment’s online-game service, Battle.net®, is one of the largest in the world, with millions of active players.

-The high-quality products based on Blizzard Entertainment’s games have also proven popular and garnered critical acclaim.
-These products include action figures, novels, manga, board games, pen-and-paper role-playing games, apparel, and the World of Warcraft Trading Card Game, which is a bestseller in its category.
-Extending the reach of its game universes even further, Blizzard Entertainment is currently at work with Legendary Pictures, the studio behind the feature films Watchmen, The Dark Knight, Batman Begins, Superman Returns, and 300, on a live-action Warcraft movie.
+The high-quality products based on Blizzard Entertainment’s game universes have also proven popular with gamers.
+These products include action figures, novels, comics, manga, board games, pen-and-paper role-playing games, apparel, and the World of Warcraft Trading Card Game, which is a bestseller in its category.
+Extending the reach of its games even further, Blizzard Entertainment is currently at work with Legendary Pictures, the studio behind the feature films Man of Steel, The Dark Knight Rises, Inception, Watchmen, and 300, on a live-action Warcraft® movie.

-On May 19, 2007, at the Blizzard Worldwide Invitational event in Seoul, South Korea, the company announced that StarCraft II, the hotly anticipated sequel to one of the highest rated real-time strategy games of all time, was in development.
 The original StarCraft, which Blizzard Entertainment released in March 1998, was the company's third #1 seller and was listed as the bestselling game of 1998 by PC Data.
-The game's expansion set, StarCraft: Brood War™, was named best expansion of 1998 and is still considered by many critics to be one of the best add-on products to date.
+The game's expansion set, StarCraft: Brood War®, was named best expansion of 1998 and is still considered by many critics to be one of the best add-on products to date.

 In South Korea, StarCraft's mass popularity played a major role in the birth of the professional-gaming and game-broadcasting phenomena.

-StarCraft is a long-running staple of professional tournament gaming.
-This is especially the case in South Korea, where the game's mass popularity played a major role in the birth of the professional-gaming and game-broadcasting phenomena, as well as serving as one of the key drivers behind the growth of the PC-game-room business.
+The games in the StarCraft series are a long-running staple of professional tournament gaming.
+This is especially the case in South Korea, where the original game's mass popularity played a major role in the birth of the professional-gaming and game-broadcasting phenomena, as well as serving as one of the key drivers behind the growth of the PC-game-room business.

-Headquartered in Irvine, Calif., Blizzard Entertainment, a division of Activision Blizzard, was founded in 1991 under the name Silicon & Synapse by Allen Adham, President & CEO Michael Morhaime, and Executive Vice President Frank Pearce.
+Headquartered in Irvine, Calif., Blizzard Entertainment, a division of Activision Blizzard, was founded in 1991 under the name Silicon & Synapse by Allen Adham, president & CEO Michael Morhaime, and chief development officer Frank Pearce.